Cardio-AI/fl-multi-modal-dataset-creation/annotation-collect-metadata/README.md

 Additionally, constraints such as specific code values can be included at each level in the `constraints` field to select from multiple values at the same level.
 Otherwise, the first found type match will be added to the OS-index.

+The extension was developed and tested with [KAAPANA v0.2.6](https://github.com/kaapana/kaapana/releases/tag/0.2.6).

 > [!CAUTION]
 > At the current version the meta-index and the opensearch-objects(dashboard, graphs,...) are overwritten with a empty/new one and a re-index pacs workflow is triggered afterwards.
 Please backup important data from the meta-index manually, if you plan to install this extension.
 >